SebastianCardenasEscoto/TIME-II-PCB-REV-B/README.md

 # TIME-II-PCB-REV-B
 Second Revision of PCB for TIME II project of Space Technologies at Cal.
 The third and newest (as of 2024) revision is on branch radical.
-The first and newest revision can be found [here](https://oshwlab.com/jbildy_1656/stac-time2).
+The first and oldest revision can be found [here](https://oshwlab.com/jbildy_1656/stac-time2).

 ## Features
 - :computer: ESP32 Microcontroller